openwfm/wrf-fire/doc/README_git.txt

   reflog.
   You can undo changes with reset.
 The cvs style commands status, log, and diff also work in git.

+7. diff with other branch:

+  git fetch                       (to make sure you have current repository) git diff <branch>               (for example git diff origin/jb/fire_da)

 7. Getting help